CoffeeOps/coffeeops.github.io/index.md

 <h1>CoffeeOps</h1>

 <p>
 Coffeehouses are hubs of information sharing, places people gather, share thoughts, learn about happenings, and discuss challenges.
-There is a large amount of diversity and experiences that can impact and improve ideas and problem solving.
+There is a large amount of diversity of experiences that can impact and improve ideas and problem solving.
 </p>
 <p>
 Coffeeops aims to bring on the Age of Delightenment fueled by coffee (tea or cocoa!), collaboration and cooperation across companies.
 Coffeeops should be considered part of work, a critical part of preventing stagnation and isolation of the daily grind and help build resilience.
-The bigger your company, the more likely you need regular infusions of external input.
-If there isn't a local Coffeeops already happening in your area, start one!
+Conferences provide some amount of this but are limited in duration and can be too costly for an individual in time and money. </p><p> The bigger your company, the more likely you need regular infusions of external input.</p><p>   If there isn't a local Coffeeops already happening in your area, start one!
 </p>